replikation/What_the_Phage/README.md

 * WtP is a scalable and easy-to-use workflow for phage identification and analysis.
 Our tool currently combines 12 established phage identification tools
 * An attempt to streamline the usage of various phage identification and prediction tools
 * The main focus is stability and data filtering/analysis for the user
-* The tool is intended for assembled fasta files to identify phages in contigs
+* The tool is intended for assembled fasta files to predict phages in contigs
-* Proper prophage detection is not implemented - but a CheckV report them
+* Proper prophage detection is not implemented - but CheckV reports them
 * A full report can be found [here](https://replikation.github.io/What_the_Phage/)